rfaulhaber/roam/the-logic-of-cryptocurrency-is-inherently-capitalist.md

 It is, in practice, essentially a get rich quick scheme, and those that benefit from it are the already wealthy.

 So-called [[proof of work]] mining is &ldquo;an encoding of the bourgeois labor theory of value.&rdquo; It acts as a means of encoding libertarian politics into software.

+# Footnotes

+<sup><a id="fn.1" href="#fnr.1">1</a></sup> It has only ever been used as an asset.
+Banks do not loan out cryptocurrency, thus blocking what would be a major step towards becoming a viable currency.